 You won’t have the physical presence of professors or classmates encouraging you or correcting you when you earn an online degree.
 Make sure you can motivate yourself to study, read your textbooks and other assignments and complete your coursework before you consider earning an online degree.

+You absolutely must attend a reputable, accredited online school.
+Beware of diploma mills, which will award you a degree for a price — and very few other requirements.
 If you haven’t already noticed, online degrees require a huge commitment.
-Unsure about completing an entire online degree program?
+Are you unsure about completing an entire online degree program?
 Consider taking a single online class to help you decide.